Susana has a background in psychology and counseling and a special interest in mental health during pregnancy.

 During pregnancy, every emotion is felt more intensely, and you might find yourself crying a lot more than normal and then worrying if your crying is having a negative effect on your baby.
 (More about that in a minute).

 By knowing what these pregnancy-specific sources of stress are, you have a better chance of preparing yourself for what lies ahead.

 Here are the most common causes of pregnancy stress.

 1. Pregnancy Symptoms and Complications

-Tiring morning sickness, a high-risk pregnancy or history of prior miscarriages can add a burden to your current pregnancy and make it more stressful.
+Tiring morning sickness, a high-risk pregnancy or a history of prior miscarriages can add a burden to your current pregnancy and make it more stressful.
 Even "normal" pregnancy symptoms often result in increased stress levels.